Accurate predictive model of band gap with selected important features based on explainable machine learning: Methods

 This study revisits the predictive model proposed by Lee $et$ $al$.\cite{lee2016GWgap} for estimating $E_\textrm{g}^\textrm{GW}$ for 270 binary and ternary inorganic compounds.
 The pristine model employed SVR\cite{svr1,svr2,svr3} with 18 input features ($x_j$).\cite{lee2016GWgap2} Fourteen features are derived from the mean ($\bar{x}$) and standard deviation ($\sigma(x)$) of the elemental properties, including the absolute oxidation number ($\mid \mid$), atomic number ($Z$), period in the periodic table ($p$), atomic mass ($m$), van der Waals radius ($r$), electronegativity ($\chi$), and ionization energy ($I$).
 Notably, these features do not require DFT calculations.
 Compound-specific properties obtained from DFT calculations are also incorporated, including $E_\textrm{g}^\textrm{PBE}$, the bandgap computed using the modified Becke--Johnson exchange-correlation functional ($E_\textrm{g}^\textrm{mBJ}$),\cite{mBJ} volume per atom ($V$), and cohesive energy ($E_\textrm{coh}$).

-The dataset is split into 75\% for training and validation and 25\% for testing.
+The dataset is split into 75\% for training and 25\% for testing.
+Predictions are conducted over 20 iterations, each using an independently randomized training/test split.
+To ensure consistency across runs, the random seeds are set to 0--19.
 For the SVR, a radial basis function kernel is employed.
-The hyperparameters are optimized via grid search with ten-fold cross-validation over the following ranges: $C$ $\in$ $\{10^{-5}, 10^{-4}, \dots, 10^{4}\}$, $\gamma$ $\in$ $\{10^{-6}, 10^{-5}, \dots, 10^{5}\}$, and $\epsilon$ $\in$ $\{0.001, 0.005, 0.01\}$.
-The optimal hyperparameters are determined separately for each training and validation split and subsequently used to train the final SVR model.
-Predictions are conducted over 20 iterations, with randomized training, validation, and test sets for each attempt.
-To determine the reproducibility, the random seeds are set to 0--19.
+The hyperparameters are optimized via grid search with ten-fold cross-validation on the training set over the following ranges: $C$ $\in$ $\{10^{-5}, 10^{-4}, \dots, 10^{4}\}$, $\gamma$ $\in$ $\{10^{-6}, 10^{-5}, \dots, 10^{5}\}$, and $\epsilon$ $\in$ $\{0.001, 0.005, 0.01\}$.
+For each iteration, the optimal hyperparameters are determined by ten-fold cross-validation on the training set and subsequently used to train the final SVR model on the full training set.
 Before introduction into the model, all features are standardized via $Z$--score normalization using the StandardScaler implemented in the Python Scikit-learn library.\cite{scikit-learn} The entire process is implemented in the same library.
+The exact data splits and the corresponding optimal hyperparameters are provided in the publicly available code repository.

 In this study, the feature dimensionality of the pristine model is reduced through a two-step process.
 First, all feature pairs are subjected to correlation analysis and one feature is removed from each pair exhibiting strong correlation.
 Second, feature importance is assessed using PFI and SHAP, retaining only the most significant features.
 The impact of this reduced-feature set on the predictive performance of the model is then evaluated.